 Benjamin Morrison giving back to community

 Jun.
-10—There have been many highlights in Benjamin Morrison's young football career.
+14—There have been many highlights in Benjamin Morrison's young football career.

 He became a star at Brophy, electing to play for the Broncos instead of one of the local Chandler schools where he lived growing up.
 His talent quickly has schools flocking to him to play at the next level.